Spirou42/metaPixel/Software/README.md

 	>

-From top top bottom you'll see:
+From top to bottom you'll see:
 * the name of the currently running Effect
 * the effect parameters
 * the system parameters